philipturner/metal-float64/README.md

 This library redefines the `double` keyword using a compiler macro, making it legal to use in MSL.
 The keyword is a typealias of one of the precisions below, which can be chosen through a compiler flag.
 The flag lets you easily switch an entire code base to a different precision, and see how it affects performance.
 Vectorized variants of underlying precisions use `vec<float64_t, 2>` syntax.
 The keywords `double2`, `double3`, and `double4` are redefined as typealiases of such vectors.

 - `float64_t` - IEEE 64-bit floating point with 11 bits exponent and 1+52 bits mantissa, compatible with CPU.
-Throughput ratio is ~1:60-80 (FMA), ~1:25 (ADD) compared to FP32.
-- `float59_t` - GPU-friendly format with 15 bits exponent and 48 bits mantissa, one bit wasted.
-Must be converted to/from FP64 on the CPU.
-Throughput ratio is ~1:35-40 (FMA), ~1:15 (ADD) compared to FP32.
-- `float43_t` - GPU-friendly format with 15 bits exponent and 32 bits mantissa, 17 bits wasted.
-Must be converted to/from FP64 on the CPU.
-Throughput ratio is ~1:25-30 (FMA), ~1:10 (ADD) compared to FP32.
-- The lower precisions always round ties to zero, do not support denormals, and any instance of INF or NAN produces undefined behavior.
+Preserves API compatibility with existing GPU libraries.
+Rounds ties to even, preserves denormals, and correctly handles INF/NAN.
+- `float32x2_t` - Double-single approach with 8 bits exponent and 1+47 bits mantissa.
+The CPU must explicitly convert to/from `float64_t` before interpreting GPU results.
+Rounds ties to zero, flushes denormals to zero, INF/NAN causes undefined results.

-TODO: Rewrite this entire section.
-Remove all the types except `float64_t` and `float32x2_t`.
-We use IEEE FP64 only for API compatibility, but internally convert to e8m48 for transcendentals.
-To preserve the dynamic range, add an extra check to `float64_t`-interfaced functions that scales the numbers before decoding.
-Preserve ties, denormals, infinities, NaNs only with the `float64_t` interface.
+TODO: Explain that we use IEEE FP64 only for API compatibility, but internally convert to e8m48 for transcendentals.
+To preserve the dynamic range, add an extra check to `float64_t`-interfaced functions that scales the numbers during decoding.
 Create a table specifying error ranges like the MSL specification, document the throughput ratio to GPU FP32 and CPU FP64.

 ## Features